List of Kamen Rider Agito characters: "Tetsuya Sawaki"

-"Tetsuya Sawaki" (沢木 哲也, Sawaki Tetsuya), in truth, the real Shouichi Tsugami, is a man resurrected by the Overlord due to his passive involvement in the death of the first Agito, Yukina Sawaki.
+"Tetsuya Sawaki" (沢木 哲也, Sawaki Tetsuya), in truth, the real Shoichi Tsugami, is a man resurrected by the Overlord due to his passive involvement in the death of the first Agito, Yukina Sawaki.
 He was romantically involved with Yukina and tried to stop her from committing suicide, but ultimately allowed her to plummet to her death.
 The guilt drove him to commit suicide afterwards.
 After the Overlord resurrects him, he adopts the name of Yukina's younger brother and requests power from the Overlord.
 The Overlord complies by granting him a portion of his power, which manifests as telepathy and the ability to accelerate the evolution of Agito seed bearers.
 He soon turns against the Overlord when he realizes what the Overlord's ultimate plan is, using his abilities to help the Agito seed bearers nurture and evolve their powers.
 He eventually manages to redeem himself by saving Kana before the Overlord grants him his rest to view mankind's future alongside him.

 "Tetsuya Sawaki" is portrayed by Atsushi Ogawa (小川 敦史, Ogawa Atsushi).

 Yukina Sawaki

-Yukina Sawaki (沢木 雪菜, Sawaki Yukina) was Shouichi's older sister, who committed suicide out of fear after discovering she was becoming the very first Agito.
+Yukina Sawaki (沢木 雪菜, Sawaki Yukina) was the older sister of Tetsuya Sawaki, now known as Shoichi Tsugami, who committed suicide out of fear after discovering she was becoming the very first Agito.
 She was involved in the paranormal research conducted by Professor Kazaya at Jyohoku University; this resulted in severe trauma and led her to unconsciously kill Nobuyuki Kazaya.

 Yukina Sawaki is portrayed by Ayumi Kasama (笠間 あゆみ, Kasama Ayumi).

 Kana Okamura

-Kana Okamura (岡村 可奈, Okamura Kana) is a part-time chef whom Shouichi meets when he gets a job at his old professor's restaurant after the Unknown attacks stop.
+Kana Okamura (岡村 可奈, Okamura Kana) is a part-time chef whom Shoichi meets when he gets a job at his old professor's restaurant after the Unknown attacks stop.
 Though she dreams of being a chef like her father, she is shown to be clumsy and a poor cook, which causes her to get fired frequently.
 Her father was murdered by an Unknown, meaning Kana herself is an Agito close to awakening.
-Fear of her transformation causes her to attempt suicide, but Shouichi and "Sawaki" manage to save her in time, encouraging her to keep living.
+Fear of her transformation causes her to attempt suicide, but Shoichi and "Tetsuya" manage to save her in time, encouraging her to keep living.

 Kana Okamura is portrayed by Eriko Moriwaki (森脇 英理子, Moriwaki Eriko).

 Risa Mizuhara

 Risa Mizuhara (水原 リサ, Mizuhara Risa) is a delinquent motorcyclist who was once a star runner in high school before an injury ostracized her from her former teammates.
 She turned to reckless street racing in order to run away from her past, which gained her a reputation as the outlaw biker "Scorpion."
-Ryō meets her while he is working part-time at a motorcycle shop after the Unknown attacks stop.
+Ryo meets her while he is working part-time at a motorcycle shop after the Unknown attacks stop.
 He eventually befriends her and helps her make peace with her past.
-However, she becomes one of the victims of the Overlord's culling of humans born under the Scorpio sign, dying in front of Ryō just as they meet to celebrate his birthday.
+However, she becomes one of the victims of the Overlord's culling of humans born under the Scorpio sign, dying in front of Ryo just as they meet to celebrate his birthday.

 Risa Mizuhara is portrayed by Mina Mizuki (水稀 未那, Mizuki Mina).